Cladophora: Food

 Cladophora can be eaten as a food item either dried or fresh, however it loses some of its nutritional value with increased processing and with genetic modification.
 It is considered a carbohydrate when consumed.

 In Laos, Cladophora are commonly eaten as a delicacy and usually known in English under the name "Mekong weed".
 The algae grow on underwater rocks and thrive in clear spots of water in the Mekong river basin.
 They are harvested 1 to 5 months a year and most often eaten in dry sheets similar to Japanese nori, though much cruder in their format.
 Luang Prabang's speciality is dry khai with sesame (kaipen), while Vang Vieng is famous for its roasted kháy sheets.
 They can be eaten in strips as an appetizer, with a meal or as a snack with Beer Lao.
-Luang Prabang kháy sheets kaipen are the most readily available form of Mekong weed and are famous throughout the country and in the neighbouring Isaan, though difficult to find beyond Vientiane.
+Kaipen are the most readily available form of Mekong weed and are famous throughout the country and in the neighbouring Isaan, though difficult to find beyond Vientiane.
 Mekong weed can also be eaten raw, in soups, or cooked in steamed curries.